 - Your student may ask you to serve as an advisor to them in the conduct process.
 This can be a challenging role for a parent, as the process is designed to allow your student to speak on their own behalf.
 If your student asks that you serve as an advisor, please click here for more information on the role of an advisor.

-The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student educational records.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a Federal law that protects the privacy of student educational records.
 Aside from a few exceptions, institutions may not disclose information about a student without a student’s written consent.

 For more information about FERPA, as it applies to UC Irvine, please refer to the UCI Privacy and Student Records page.